Medical Policy: 01.01.27

 For implantable Bone-Anchored Hearing Aids (BAHA) to be considered a contract benefit there must be a medical reason that air conducted hearing aids and/or contralateral routing of signal (CROS/BiCROS) devices cannot be used.
 This includes the following conditions (must meet at least one medical condition below 1-5):

-Given the lack of both high-quality evidence and U.S. Food and Drug Administration (FDA) approval, some uses of bone-conduction (bone-anchored) hearing aids, including use in children younger than 5 years and patients with bilateral sensorineural hearing loss, is considered investigational.
+Given the lack of both high-quality evidence and U.S. Food and Drug Administration (FDA) approval, including those with bilateral sensorineural hearing loss, is considered investigational.

 The available evidence for semi-implantable magnetic bone-conduction hearing systems (e.g., The OtomagAlpha™ System) as well as middle ear hearing aids (e.g., The Esteem® Implantable Hearing System, Maxum, Soundbridge), are preliminary and limited to small case series.
 Therefore, conclusions on net health outcomes cannot be made.
 There is a necessity for larger studies that follow the subjects for the long term.
 Therefore, semi-implantable bone-conduction hearing systems and middle ear devices are considered investigational.